bmancini55/building-lightning/src/advanced/swap_out.md

 Once the client has an invoice it will:

-1. pay the invoice
+1. Pay the invoice
-1. watch the blockchain for the HTLC
+1. Watch the blockchain for the HTLC
-1. spend the HTLC using the preimage that it knows
+1. Spend the HTLC using the preimage that it knows

 The code for our client application can be found in [`exercises/swap-out/client/Client.ts`](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/swap-out/client/Client.ts).
 The start of this file contains a few boilerplate things that must be setup: